 - A full and diverse range of patients', staff and external partners' views and concerns were encouraged, heard and acted on to shape services and culture.
-There was an active patient participation group. - The service was transparent, collaborative and open with stakeholders about performance.
+There was an active patient participation group. - The practice had regularly reviewed internal and external feedback to ensure they captured patient views. - The service was transparent, collaborative and open with stakeholders about performance.